 - Casebook or Casebook chapters previously self-published (e.g. via SSRN) will be considered.

 - Authors must be tenured or tenure-track faculty at a CALI member school.
 (At present, CALI is focused on resources for US law schools.)

 - Compensation for individual chapters will be $500 per chapter.
 Compensation for full books will be negotiated separately for each book.

-- Third Party IP in final versions of accepted chapters or books must be cleared by the Author and must permit distribution with a Creative Commons license.
+- Permissions to use third-party materials (images, law review articles, or newspaper articles, for example) must be cleared by the Author and must permit distribution with a Creative Commons license.